 12 May Meditation Series: Active Meditation

 I’ll never forget this!
 About 16 years ago I was speaking with a gentleman who was under a great deal of stress.
-Knowing the benefits of it, I asked him if he meditated.
-Well, when he heard that he threw his whole body backwards and laughed uproariously, as if it was the funniest, most ridiculous thing he had ever heard in his life.
+Knowing the benefits of it, I asked him if he Meditated, because in my mind I was thinking Meditation, Active Meditation, anything like that would help him.
+Well, when he heard my question he threw his whole body backwards and laughed uproariously, as if it was the funniest, most ridiculous thing he had ever heard in his life.

 When he could speak again, he said: